 Stay Strong is an inspirational video series that promotes healthy nutrition and physical activity habits.
 Each video highlights Carroll County community members and local resources.

-TryVent was held on April 24, 2016 at the athletic facilities of McDaniel College.
+The first TryVent was held in 2016 at the athletic facilities of McDaniel College.
 This exciting event allowed people aged 45 and better of all ability levels to try new, fun and challenging sport and recreational activities.

 Sun Safety / Skin Cancer Prevention